vllm-project/vllm/docs/source/models/vlm.rst

 A full code example can be found in `examples/openai_api_client_for_multimodal.py <https://github.com/vllm-project/vllm/blob/main/examples/openai_api_client_for_multimodal.py>`_.

 .. tip::
-    There is no need to format the prompt in the API request since it will be handled by the server.
+    There is no need to place image placeholders in the text content of the API request - they are already represented by the image content.
+    In fact, you can place image placeholders in the middle of the text by interleaving text and image content.

 .. note::